Josephine Cox “Grandma” Anderson, "The Angel of the Pecos" (1849-1941)

 In more recent years, Eddy County has focused on diversifying its economy to reduce dependence on the oil industry.
 The tourism sector has grown, with the Carlsbad Caverns National Park attracting visitors from all over the world.
 The county also embraces agricultural production, particularly in dairy and pecan farming.
 Eddy County continues to evolve and thrive, preserving its rich history while adapting to new opportunities and challenges.

-This timeline provides a concise overview of the key events in the history of Eddy County, New Mexico.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Eddy County, New Mexico.